 The EdD faculty will assess your admission portfolio for the following: leadership ability, communication ability and scholarship.
-Candidates may be admitted to the Doctor of Education program each fall.
+Candidates may be admitted to the Doctor of Education program each fall, spring, and summer.

 - Hold a master's degree from a regionally accredited college or university